peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 delivery.

-In {{?RFC2782}} an SRV 'Target of "." means that the service is decidedly not available at this domain.'.
+In {{?RFC2782}} an SRV 'Target of "." means that the service is decidedly not available at this domain.'

 {{?RFC9460, Section 2.5}} notes that 'For AliasMode SVCB RRs, a TargetName of "." indicates that the service is not available or